The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 Thank you stickers were a great price for x1000 round stickers! (order here)

-I have this amazing list of the all my favorite local bakers that specialize in custom cakes, cookies and treats!
-However since I had such a large group of people for this party I ordered the cake and cupcakes from the head baker (Silvie) at Newport Coast Pavilions.
+I have this amazing list of all my favorite local bakers that specialize in custom cakes, cookies and treats!
+However, since I had such a large group of people for this party I ordered the cake and cupcakes from the head baker (Silvie) at Newport Coast Pavilions.
 I went in and showed her my photo inspiration from PINTEREST and she did AMAZING!
 Plus check out the price difference!

 I also ordered 65 cupcakes and x2 dozen fresh pink doughnuts from Mags.
-They all got eaten 🙂
+They all got eaten 🙂 I would note that doughnuts are more popular than cake.
+I would also note that all of the kids requested actual cake slices not cupcakes!

 I made my daughter wait until the next morning to open gifts!
 It was really fun to keep the excitement going and spend plenty of time opening and remembering each gift!
 She even had one of the neighborhood kids come to cheer her on!
 It was very sweet 🙂